43-101 Ressources update on Crevier property

 The viability of mineral resources that are not reserves, has not been demonstrated.

-MDN continues to develop the project by investing in a feasibility study, which is plan be completed in the first half of 2013.
+MDN continues to develop the project by investing metallurgical works in order to complete the feasibility study

 The technical and scientific information contained in this document has been reviewed by Serge Bureau, who is a qualified person under National Instrument 43-101.